DataDog/integrations-extras/f5-distributed-cloud/README.md

 ## Overview

-F5 Distributed Cloud Services, (XC) provides a global cloud native platform where customers can deploy, manage and secure their applications regardless of whether the application resides in a public cloud, in a private data center, or a colocation facility, (see below).
+F5 Distributed Cloud (XC) Services provides a global cloud native platform where customers can deploy, manage and secure their applications regardless of whether the application resides in a public cloud, in a private data center, or a colocation facility, (see below).
 It provides a variety of both ADN and CDN services.

 ![snapshot][1]

-Although the XC console UI provides very good observability natively, many enterprises prefer to aggregate their telemetry from various sources and centralize visibility/analytics on the Datadog platform.
-To this end, the XC platform includes the Global Log Receiver.
+Although the F5 XC console UI provides very good observability natively, many enterprises prefer to aggregate their telemetry from various sources and centralize visibility/analytics on the Datadog platform.
+To this end, the F5 XC platform includes the Global Log Receiver.

-A XC global log receiver can be configured to securely send logs to a Datadog HTTPS logging endpoint.
-Configuration is quite simple and can be done via the [XC Console UI](https://www.f5.com/cloud/products/distributed-cloud-console).
+A F5 XC global log receiver can be configured to securely send logs to a Datadog HTTPS logging endpoint.
+Configuration is quite simple and can be done via the [F5 XC Console UI][6].

 In addition to the following configuration guidance.
 The F5 Distributed Cloud Services integration includes: